 J.D., Brooklyn Law School

 Jennifer Baum joined the St. John's Law School faculty in 2008 as an Assistant Professor of Clinical Legal Education and Director of the Child Advocacy Clinic.
-She became an Associate Professor in 2012 and currently teaches the Child Advocacy Clinic.
+She became an associate professor in 2012, and a full professor in 2014.
+She currently teaches the Child Advocacy Clinic.